 Along with the implementation of the 2013 curriculum that emphasizes the scientific approach, students are expected to explore the potential and to get knowledge through the guidance given by the teachers.
 The role of the teachers as a facilitator requires them to actively design the learning that can help students understand the learning process.
-In addition, the learning of which is arranged in the form of thematic also be attention to the teacher so numerous fields of science can be integrated into a learning in the classroom, students tend not to show interest related to the energy utilization topic.
+In addition, the learning of which is arranged in the form of thematic also be attention to the teacher so numerous fields of science can be integrated into a learning process (Sundari, 2017).
+However, on learning in the classroom, students tend not to show interest related to the energy utilization topic.